How To Find The Right Role To Play in the Team?

 - All Leaders Are Linchpins.
 But, Not All Linchpins Are Leaders!

 - So, What Is Your Preferred Role?

 Why Knowing Your Preferred Role Might Be the Key to Your Professional Success.

-The mundane citizen who found their niche on the job market often report that they knew early on whether they want to teach, lead, connect, or assist other people.
+The mundane citizen who found their niche in the job market often reports that they knew early on whether they wanted to teach, lead, connect, or assist other people.
 Or rather, if they would prefer to just develop their craft and work without direct contact with other people.
-Therefore, knowing your preferred role towards other people is crucial to build a fulfilling career path.
+Therefore, knowing your preferred role toward other people is crucial to building a fulfilling career path.

 How To Learn Your Preferred Role?

 This concept sounds all so simple.
 Just ask yourself the question, “What type of role do I want to play the most?”
 And voila!
 You will have a shiny career.
 But in fact, it is not simple at all.
 What type of role do I want to play?
 It’s a hard question.
 The point is: that you often pick projects rather than roles.
 Or, if you have great self-management skills, you can choose both the project and the team.
 But still, you rarely choose your role to play on the team.

 And then, you change your role, depending on the situation, so it becomes more of a by-side effect of the situation than the assumption.
 Some exemplary scenarios:

 “I chose to do a PhD degree in evolutionary biology as I loved the idea of studying this topic and working on my professional development in this direction.
 I wanted to stay at my university after my PhD degree.
 However, there were no open research positions in this field that I could get at that point.
 There was an option to teach though.
 So, in the end, I got employed as an academic teacher.”
 So this is little influence on a career path.